 If you choose to do a giveaway on Facebook or Twitter (or these days even Pinterest) you need to comply with the platform’s rules and they can be tricky.
 For Facebook, you must use a Facebook app to prevent getting banned.
 It gets more complicated if you are doing something beyond the U.S. as the rules governing sweepstakes in different countries varies and it’s complicated.
 And although Twitter and Pinterest are less strict, they have guidelines as well.

 Promoting your giveaways

 Okay, now the fun part – driving traffic and promotion!
-You should use your social media presences on platforms like Facebook, Twitter, Google+, etc. to promote your giveaway.
-It sometimes takes awhile to get the word out and momentum going, so I would recommend that your giveaway should last no less than 7 days, but 10 days to 2 weeks is optimal.
-Longer than two weeks and people are frankly over it, have moved on and are tired of hearing about it!
+You should use your social media presence on platforms like Facebook, Twitter, Google+, etc. to promote your giveaway.
+It sometimes takes a while to get the word out and momentum going, so I would recommend that your giveaway should last no less than 7 days, but 10 days to 2 weeks is optimal.
+Longer than two weeks and people are frankly over it, have moved on, and are tired of hearing about it!

 I have never sold anything personally on this blog (I once had a product when I was doing social media consulting, but not here) and I thought long and hard about this, but I put a lot of time and effort into curating, organizing, validating and structuring my list of resources where I can promote my giveaway that I decided to offer it to you and charge a little amount of money to recoup the time.

 If you have the time to invest in hunting these sites down it is a great way to get your giveaway out there and it is even more fun when you gain new readers who stick around to be part of your community!